 If you only have a small tarp available you can carefully slide the tarp under your roof tiles to secure it.
 It’s always better to tie down tarps to an anchor point around your house like a patio beam, carport support, etc.

-If you have access to a large tarp here’s what you can do:-
+If you have access to a large tarp you can carefully get onto your roof and unroll your tarp.

 There’s really no hard and fast rules when it comes to tying down or tarping your roof in an emergency.
 Anything that can keep the water out and stop it from damaging your home is going to be beneficial and how you do that will depend on what you have available or what you can purchase in an emergency.